intel/crashlog/README.md

 as a standalone application or be integrated into other applications.

 >[!WARNING]
-> This tool is in the early stages of development and does not yet support all
+> This tool supports a limited number of platforms utilizing Crash Log
-> platforms utilizing Crash Log technology.
-However, it can decode the common
+> technology.
+However, it can decode the common Crash Log header structure on
-> header structure on unsupported platforms.
-We are actively working to expand
+> unsupported platforms.
+We are actively working to expand platform support.
-> platform support.
-Additionally, the set of registers collected may vary
+> Additionally, the set of registers collected may vary between projects and
-> between projects.
+> the register layout may be updated in future releases.

 ## What is Intel® Crash Log Technology?